jpfr12/AlgorithmsAndDataStructures/Algorithms/Graph_Trees/README.md

     * The time complexity of this DFS implementation depends on the graph data structure used.
 In a graph with V vertices and E edges, DFS runs in O(V + E) and O(V^2) if the graph is stored as Adjacency List and Adjacency Matrix, respectively.

+3. Topological Sort:

+    * Topological sort(or topological ordering) of a Directed Acyclic Graph (DAG) is a linear ordering of the vertices in the DAG so that vertex u comes before vertex v if edge(u→v)exists in the DAG.
+Every DAG has one or more topological sorts.

 ---

 * Problems you can solve using these algorithms: